-a) To provide for the education of students;
+To provide for the education of students;

-b) To promote the health, safety and well-being of University community members;
+To promote the health, safety, and well-being of University community members;

-c) To provide for fair inquiries concerning alleged violations of University policies;
+To provide for fair inquiries concerning alleged violations of University policies;

-d) To determine whether or not any individual student has violated a University policy;
+To determine whether or not any individual student has violated a University policy;

-e) To allow for consideration of extenuating or mitigating factors when a violation has been found to exist;
+To allow for consideration of extenuating or mitigating factors when a violation has been found to exist;

-f) To determine a resolution; and
+To determine a resolution; and

-g) To help the student make a constructive response toward self-discipline.
+To help the student make a constructive response toward self-discipline.

-5.2 Reporting Alleged Violations
+5.2 Reporting Alleged Code Violations

-Alleged violations should be reported as soon as possible following the discovery of alleged prohibited conduct and may be initiated by law enforcement, any member of the NDSU community, or other interested parties.
-An alleged violation should be reported to the:
+Alleged Code violations should be reported as soon as possible following the discovery of alleged prohibited conduct.
+Reports may be initiated by law enforcement, any member of the NDSU community, or other interested parties.
+An alleged violation should be reported to one of the following:

+Student Affairs Office

-a) Student Affairs Office, 250 Memorial Union,
+250 Memorial Union

+701-231-6537

+ndsu.srr@ndsu.edu

-b) Department of Residence Life, West Bison Court, and/or
+Department of Residence Life

+West Bison Court

+701-231-7557

+ndsu.residence.life@ndsu.edu

+Equity Office

-c) Equity Office, 201 Old Main.
+201 Old Main

+701-231-7708

+ndsu.eoaa@ndsu.edu

+For cases of discrimination, harassment, retaliation, and sexual misconduct, see Report Form.

-5.3 Investigations
+5.3 Student Advisor Options

+Students have the right to have an individual present who may act in an advisory capacity.
+Hearing advisors may not serve as witnesses.
+If a student would like an advisor but needs assistance in identifying an appropriate individual, the Student Affairs Office will identify a trained staff or faculty member to work with the student.

+If a student chooses to have an attorney present as his or her hearing advisor, NDSU may request legal representation be present as well.
+In cases that do not involve potential for suspension or expulsion, the role of an attorney shall be to advise his or her client, not to participate in the hearing.

+Any advisor, attorney, or non-attorney advocate who does not respect this provision may be cautioned by the hearing officer and, if they persist, may be asked to leave and the hearing will proceed.

+In cases that could result in suspension or expulsion, attorneys or non-attorney advocates may fully participate, which means they may make opening and closing statements, examine and cross-examine witnesses present during the hearing, and provide the student with support, guidance, and advice throughout the process.

+5.4 Investigation

-Investigation means to gather the facts, details and circumstances associated with a complaint.
-The investigation may include interviewing witnesses, review of documents or other steps that will assist the Vice Provost and/or designee to determine whether charges are warranted.
-Written findings of the investigation along with a recommendation for dismissal of the complaint or a recommendation of pursuing charges will be produced by the investigator(s) and provided to the Student Affairs Office.
-If the report indicates reasonable cause to believe that a violation occurred, then the Vice Provost’s designee shall proceed with a Notice of Charges.
+If an investigation is to take place, the student(s) will receive notice from the office conducting the investigation.
+The purpose of the investigation is to gather the facts, details and circumstances associated with a complaint.
+The investigation may include interviewing witnesses, reviewing documents to be considered, or completing other steps that will assist the Vice Provost or designee to determine whether action under the Code is warranted.
+Written findings of the investigation along with a recommendation for dismissal of the complaint or a recommendation of pursuing action under the Code will be produced by the investigator(s) and provided to the Student Affairs Office.
+If the report indicates reasonable cause to believe that a violation occurred, then the Vice Provost’s designee may proceed with a Notice of Alleged Violations.

-The University may independently investigate an allegation of student conduct, and may also initiate an investigation at the request of any member of the NDSU community or affected party.
-Designated University personnel are authorized to investigate alleged violations of the Code of Student Conduct.
+Upon receipt of notice, the University may investigate an allegation of Code violation, and may also initiate an investigation at the request of any member of the NDSU community or affected party.
+Designated, trained University personnel are authorized to investigate alleged violations of the Code.